Sat Oct 3rd, 2020, 0550-1200

 David Logan Shelter to RT 4 / Inn at Long Trail, SOBO LT mile 166

-Rain drops on a metal roof make for a pleasant sleep.
-But the dying fire also makes for a smokey cabin.
-The early morning brings a thick fog and gear that reeks of smoke.
-The Great Outdoors.
+Rain drops on a metal roof made for a very pleasant sleep.
+But the dying fire also made for a smokey cabin.
+The early morning brought a thick fog and gear that reeked of smoke.
+Ah, The Great Outdoors.

-I can barely find the nearby privy in the dark, my headlamp beam is so distorted by the fog.
-Finding the side trail from the hut to the main trail is another adventure, then it’s game on just trying to stay on the trail.
-We could’ve made it easy on ourselves by just sleeping in a bit but no. We’re creatures of habit and stumbling around in the dark is what we do.
-It’s still worth it to see the slow transition to light, made all the more unique because of the fog.
-I walk in and out of pockets of it and then there’s another transition later in the morning…into the full sunlight.
+I could barely find the nearby privy in the dark, my headlamp beam was so distorted by the fog.
+Finding the side trail from the hut to the main trail was another adventure, then it was a game just trying to stay on the trail.
+We could’ve made it easy on ourselves by just sleeping in a bit, but no. We were creatures of habit and stumbling around in the dark is what we did.
+It was still worth it to see the slow transition to light, made all the more unique because of the fog.
+I walked in and out of pockets of it and then there was another transition later in the morning…into the full sunlight!

-These moments are inspiring.
-So many thoughts go through my head.
-I reflect on things and still others I push aside, ones that are too painful.
-Walking is a meditation.
+Such moments are so inspiring.
+Many thoughts went through my head.
+I reflected on things and still others I pushed aside, ones that were too painful.
+Walking’s a meditation.
 The Navajo say it’s a prayer, your feet in rhythm with Mother Earth, breathing in Father Sky, finding happiness through exertion.

-The return of good weather magically comes with the return of northbound hikers.
-I pass 2 lone guys and then 2 women out for a section hike.
-The forest is otherwise quiet.
-I wonder where is all the birdsong?
-I’ve seen so few animals.
+The return of good weather magically came with the return of northbound hikers.
+I passed 2 lone guys and then 2 women out for a section hike.
+The forest was otherwise quiet.
+I wondered, where is all the birdsong?
+I’d seen so few animals.
 Not one deer, only small mammals like squirrels and chipmunks.
-A few grouse and owls.
-Maybe they’re all there watching but the forest is too dense to notice them?
+Also a few grouse and owls.
+Maybe they were there watching, but the forest was too dense to notice them?

-I come to Maine Junction…the place where the Appalachian Trail and Long Trail meet/diverge.
+I came to Maine Junction…the point where the Appalachian Trail and Long Trail meet/diverge.
 The LT was the original trail and the AT shares it.
-I take the AT north for a few hundred yards to pick up a spur trail leading to the lnn at Long Trail, where we have left resupply boxes.
-The Deer Leep trail goes straight over the hill and down to a large rock overlook.
-I read later that the rock is pre-cambrian, over 1 billion years old.
-From the overlook, I can see down to our destination for the day.
-It’s quite the landmark for both LT and AT hikers.
+I took the AT north for a few hundred yards to pick up a spur trail leading to the lnn at Long Trail, where we left resupply boxes.
+The Deer Leep trail went straight over the hill and down to a large rock overlook.
+I read later that the rock was pre-cambrian, over 1 billion years old.
+From the overlook, I could see down to our destination for the day.
+It’s a landmark for both LT and AT hikers.

-For the remainder of the trail, I join the masses out for a day hike on a crisp fall weekend.
-I pull my buff over my face and bumble along, going off trail often to keep my distance.
-It’s a short walk from the overlook to the gap, where the parking lot is overflowing.
-Leaf-peeping is the latest and greatest spectator sport in COVID times.
+For the remainder of the trail, I joined the masses out for a day hike on a crisp fall weekend.
+I pulled my buff over my face and bumbled along, going off trail often to keep my distance.
+It was a short walk from the overlook to the gap, where the parking lot was overflowing.
+Leaf-peeping was the latest and greatest spectator sport in COVID times.
 What better excuse to get outside?

-It’s noon when we all arrive, just in time for lunch at the Irish pub.
-While we’re at it, we decide to go 3rds on a room.
-It’s pricey for the weekend at peak fall rate but includes breakfast.
-The room is tiny and soon filled with hiker funk.
-We efficiently take showers and are shortly stuffing our faces with burgers.
-I spend the rest of the day doing chores and playing on my phone.
-Worry about off-trail stuff creeps in.
-What’s going to happen with the election, pandemic, etc. These are weird and sad times.
-I want to disappear back into the mountains.
+It was noon when we arrived, just in time for lunch at the Irish pub.
+While we were at it, we decided to go 3rds on a room.
+It was pricey for the weekend at peak fall rates, but included breakfast.
+The room was tiny and soon filled with hiker funk.
+I spent the rest of the day doing chores and playing on my phone.
+Worry about off-trail stuff crept in.
+What’s going to happen with the election, pandemic, etc?
+These were weird and sad times.
+I wanted to disappear back into the mountains.

-We eat an early dinner at the pub and are also early to bed.
-I don’t even have a beer all day.
-The boys give up the big bed to me, making me feel like a princess.
-My hiking buddies are so nice.
-It rains again in the evening so I guess I’m glad I’m indoors.
-The low will be in the upper 30’s tonight.
-Hiker funk be dammed, it’s good to have a room.
+We ate an early dinner at the pub and were also early to bed.
+I didn’t even have a beer all day.
+It rained again in the evening, so I was glad to be indoors once again.
+The low also reached the upper 30’s this night.
+Hiker funk be dammed, it was good to have a room.